plexinc/pms-docker/README.md

 In the above case, if you set the `PLEX_UID` and `PLEX_GID` to `1001`, then the permissions will match that of your own user.

 ## Tags
 In addition to the standard version and `latest` tags, there is a special `autoupdate` tag.
-This container behave differently than your typical containers.
+This container behaves differently than typical containers.
 The `autoupdate` container does **not** have any Plex Media Server binary installed.
-Instead, every time this container is run, it will fetch the latest version, install it and then start the Plex Media Server.
+Instead, every time this container is run, it checks to see if the server is installed.
+If it is (because you've already started this container before) it starts the server.
+If it wasn't installed (because this is the first time the server is starting) it will install it, then start the server.

-Since containers lose their state every time they are restarted, the binary is cached in `/config/install` so it won't need to be downloaded again, but it will need to be installed every time this container starts.

-This container will automatically check for new updates every day between 4:00am - 4:30am (according to timezone in `TZ`).
+The `autoupdate` container will automatically check for new updates every day between 4:00am - 4:30am (according to timezone set in `TZ`).

 - **AUTO_UPDATE_CHANNEL** This variable can only be `public` or `beta` (default).
 The `public` value restricts this check to public versions only whereas `beta` value will fetch beta versions.
 If the server is not logged in or you do not have Plex Pass on your account, the `beta` tagged images will be restricted to publicly available versions only.

-- **FORCE_UPDATE** Set this variable to `true` in order to ignore previously cached binaries in `/config/install` upon startup.
-This is generally not required, but provided just-in-case.
-You can also manually force an update by simply deleting the `/config/install` directory.
+### Forcing an update/install on startup
+- Create an empty file called `_force_` in the `/config` directory. (i.e. `touch /config/_force_`) You can also manually force an update by simply recreating the image.
+Just restarting the container (or stopping and starting) will not normally update the existing installation within the container.

 To view the Docker images head over to [https://hub.docker.com/r/plexinc/pms-docker/tags/](https://hub.docker.com/r/plexinc/pms-docker/tags/)